labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 .. image:: img/bas10.png
 	:width: 100%

 2. In the select menu, choose the 2 gene carts you want to intersect.
-This means **you’ll get the common Genomic Objects contained in the 2 carts**.
+This means **you'll get the common Genomic Objects contained in the 2 carts**.

 .. image:: img/bas11.png
 	:width: 25%

 3. Click on the CARTS: **INTERSECT** button
-4. The intersection between the 2 gene carts content will be moved into a new cart, called by default ’**INTERSECT**’.
+4. The intersection between the 2 gene carts content will be moved into a new cart, called by default '**INTERSECT**'.

-.. warning:: **If you need to perform another ’Intersect Operation’, do not forget to rename the cart called ’INTERSECT’.
+.. warning:: **If you need to perform another 'Intersect Operation', do not forget to rename the cart called 'INTERSECT'.
 Else, the content will be overwritten.**

 .. image:: img/bas12.png
 	:width: 100%